BlockSigner/business-guide/source/account/seals.rst

 **Visual seals (optional)**

-You can upload an image to customise the visual appearance of the seal.
+You can upload an image to customise the visual appearance of your seal.
 It will show on the sealed documents, just like the visual signature.
 If you decide to omit it, make sure you inform your Skribble Business members accordingly.

 - Go to **Seals**